pj-dh/Quantitative-Risk-Dashboard/README.md

 - The **correlation heatmap** shows that all 3 strategies are somewhat correlated because they're all based on the same underlying stock.
 - The SMA strategy has the **lowest Sharpe ratio**, meaning it takes more risk per unit of return.

-> ⚠️ **Important note**: These are simulated results with no transaction costs.
-In real trading, buying and selling frequently adds costs that can significantly reduce returns.

 ---